 Table of Contents

-North Dakota Medicaid State Plan Personal Care Services, also referred to as MSP-PC, provides help to persons who require assistance with their Activities of Daily Living (ADL) and Instrumental Activities of Daily Living (IADL).
-By providing help, which includes grooming, dressing, eating, and doing light housework, eligible applicants are able to continue to live independently in their homes, rather than require institutionalization.
+North Dakota Medicaid State Plan Personal Care Services, also referred to as MSP-PC, provides help to persons who require assistance with their Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADLs).
+By providing aid, which includes assistance with grooming, dressing, eating, and light housework, eligible applicants are able to continue to live independently in their homes, rather than require institutionalization.
 Personal Care Services are available on an intermittent basis, as well as an ongoing basis.

-Participants must reside at home, in the home of a loved one or in certain group living environments such as adult foster care or assisted living.
-According to the regulations, participants cannot reside in a nursing home, hospital or intermediate care facility.
+Participants must reside at home, in the home of a loved one, or in certain group living environments, such as adult foster care or assisted living.
+According to program regulations, participants cannot reside in a nursing home, hospital, or intermediate care facility.

 There are three levels of Personal Care Services, Level A, Level B, and Level C. Each level has slightly different eligibility criteria, and the number of hours of personal care service available varies based on the level.

 MSP-PC is consumer directed, meaning eligible applicants can choose their own service provider.
-This can be a friend or relative, excluding spouses and legal guardians, as long as the individual is 18 years of age or older, is qualified to provide personal care services, meets the standards set forth by North Dakota’s Department of Human Services and willing to accept the Medicaid approved hourly rate for care (estimated at $10 - $15 / hour).
+This can be a friend or relative, excluding spouses and legal guardians, as long as the individual is 18 years of age or older, is qualified to provide personal care services, meets the standards set forth by North Dakota’s Department of Human Services, and willing to accept the Medicaid approved hourly rate for care (estimated at $10.50 - $15.50 / hour).

 In order to be eligible for MSP-PC, there are eligibility criteria related to one’s functional need and their financial need.